jldec/jldec-website/README.md

 4. [TinyBase Chat](https://agents-chat.jldec.workers.dev/chat-tinybase) - sync via [TinyBase websockets](https://tinybase.org/)

 ## First impressions
+- RedwoodSK (RSCs on Cloudflare workers) is very interesting.
+The upcoming addition of client-side routing (SPA mode) together with Cloudflare cache integration for SSR, would make this stack hard to beat.
 - All four implementations rely on Cloudflare [durable objects](https://developers.cloudflare.com/durable-objects/#what-are-durable-objects) with websockets.
 This is great for runtime performance and makes deployment easy.
 There are no containers to build or servers to manage.
 - React is great for a use case like this where updates are coming from both the server and the client.
 All four implementations use the same [MessageList](src/app/shared/MessageList.tsx) component.